 - Ally charges just $0.50 per options contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for covered calls as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the covered call strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Covered Call Option Strategy Definition